pimterry/lambda-git/README.md

 # lambda-git
-A git binary installed through NPM, for use with AWS Lambda
+A git binary installed through NPM, for use with AWS Lambda.

 To use this, just require it, and call it.
 E.g: